esampson/codes/README.md

 Accessing a particular stat is done by first making a call to the `find()` method in codes.data with the format of `find(<entry>[,<statclass>])`.
 Because this function may be indirectely called by players in various situations such as rolling dice, proving a stat, or requesting info `<entry>` works via partial matching.
 The is why `find('str')` will return the scrripts for Strength, Streetwise, Street Fighting, and Striking Looks.
 To help narrow the list and to deal with naming conflicts `<statclass>` may be used to narrow the search. `find('str','skill')` would only return the script object for Streetwise.

 `find()` works by querying a small script of `typeclasses.scripts.dictionaryScript` that contains a look up table of all partial name matches.
 This look up table is rebuilt every time the server is reloaded.

+There are 6 different typeclasses of stat scripts used by all or nearly all characters:

+* advantageScripts: Handle advantages such as Initiative, Speed, and Health
+* attributeScripts: Handle attributes such as Strength or Presence
+* skillScripts: Handle skills such as Brawl or Streetwise
+* meritScripts: Handle merits such as Resources or Contacts
+* sphereScripts: Handle miscellaneous sphere specific stats such as kith or tribe
+* basicStatScripts: Handle miscellaneous stats such as character concept.

+In addition all major templates access a `powerStatScript`.

+At present there are 16 other scripts to handle the various characteristics exclusive to each sphere such as contracts, disciplines, gifts, and rites.

 ## Installation ##